airbnb/javascript/README.md

       var declaredButNotAssigned = true;
     }

-    // The interpreter is hoisting the variable
+    // the interpreter is hoisting the variable
     // declaration to the top of the scope,
     // which means our example could be rewritten as: function example() {